The Non-Compete Ban: Opportunities and Challenges Ahead

 Monica Ayre

-The recent shifts in laws surrounding non-compete agreements have created a lot of confusion for employers and employees alike.
-If enacted, the non-compete ban proposed by the Federal Trade Commission (FTC) will change how businesses, particularly in healthcare and other skilled professions, manage their workforce and protect their competitive edge.
+The recent shifts in laws surrounding non-compete agreements have created confusion for both employers and employees.
+If enacted, the non-compete ban proposed by the Federal Trade Commission (FTC) will redefine how businesses, particularly in healthcare and other skilled professions, manage their workforce and protect their competitive edge.

 So, what does this mean for you?